Ananthsunrise/Azure-Networking-Tasks/README.md

 Go to azure portal->search virtual machines->click 1 vm->go to network setting->click 1 NIC card->here you can attach NSG(If you want to assign NSG to single VM, you can attach it on the NIC card)
 Go to azure portal->search subnet->click 1 subnet->here you can attach NSG(If you want to attach NSG to multiple vm's, you can attach it on the subnet)

+Task 11 : **Add Peering Connection between vnets**

+Local vnet peering used to communicate resources from one vnet to another vnet in same region Global vnet peering used to communicate resources from one vnet to another vnet in different region.

+Local peering:
+create 2 vnets in same region and create 2 virtual machines and assign 1 vm in 1 vnet, assign another vm in another vnet.
+Go to azure portal->search virtual networks->select vnet1->select peering connection->click add->give name of peering->select vnet2 to connect peering->click save

+global peering:
+create 2 vnets in different region and create 2 virtual machines and assign 1 vm in 1 vnet, assign another vm in another vnet.
+Go to azure portal->search virtual networks->select vnet1->select peering connection->click add->give name of peering->select vnet2 to connect peering->click save